Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-lists.md

 If the internal values of your sort properties at each row implement `IComparable`, then it will be used for comparing the rows.
 This allows you to compare typed properties, such as numeric or date/time, using the underlying data type.
 In all other cases, it will compare the values converted to the `DisplayString` format, which is how the user sees them on the screen.

 :::note
-Null values will be sorted first in the ascending order, and last in the descending order.
+Null values will be sorted first in ascending order, and last in descending order.
 :::

 ## Row selection